-The product of the normal SOD1 gene – the SOD1 enzyme – exists to reduce toxic free radicals in cells.
-It was tempting to assume that losing this ability via a mutation brings about ALS.
-But Packard Center scientists and others have shown that mutant SOD1 brings about motor neuron death by other means.
+The SOD1 enzyme, encoded by the SOD1 gene helps to reduce damage from highly reactive and toxic chemicals called free radicals.
+Scientists assumed that losing this ability via a mutation caused ALS in these patients, but Packard Center scientists and others have shown that mutant SOD1 brings about motor neuron death by other means.

 Patients and ALS model animals can have good SOD1 enzyme function and still suffer progressive motor neuron loss.
-Packard scientists are actively exploring how mutant SOD1 does its damage, trying to show the important missing links between the damaged gene and all of the other nine pathological processes.
+Packard scientists are actively exploring how mutant SOD1 damages cells, trying to show the important missing links between the damaged gene and all of the other pathological processes linked to ALS.